Anuri-ops/Svelvik-CO2-Seismic-Analysis/README.md

 **Acknowledgment**:
 > *We gratefully acknowledge SINTEF, the ECCSEL Svelvik CO₂ Field Lab, and the Pre-ACT project (RCN project number 271496) for access to the dataset.*

+This analysis used full trace data from each monitoring phase as provided.
+No explicit spatial filtering or plume-zone segmentation was applied.

 ---